ERICK-ZABALA/SOFTWARE-DEFINED-NETWORK-INVENTORY-ADDING-ACI-AND-SD-WAN/README.md

 In this project, we'll be exploring the powerful CLI library in Cisco Switch Nexus 9000 NX-OS and leveraging it to build a troubleshooting assistant that can automate the process of capturing logs and storing them in the bootflash.
 By the end of this project, you'll have a better understanding of how to use EEM, CLI libraries, and automation to streamline your network operations and troubleshoot issues faster.

+In order to generarte a report for SD-WAN AND ACI as initial point is necesary respond this questions:

++
 + Click to Machine Logo to check the video!!!

 + How can we know the status changed?